 Trail Maintenance & Building

-WSATVA continually performs trail maintenance on both BLM and U.S. Forest Service lands.
-The reasons are two-fold: First to try and keep the trails safer for all of us to use; and to keep the routes open.
-Currently, if a route deteriorates to the point that the agency decides the resource damage is too great, the route can be closed.
-We know that would have already happened in some places if not for our actions.
-Within the Forest Service jurisdiction, WSATVA has adopted four trails on the Grand Mesa National Forest south of Vega State Park: High Trail, Monument Trail, Silver Spruce and Salt Creek trails.
+WSATVA continually performs trail maintenance on both BLM and U.S. Forest Service lands to try and keep the trails safer for all of us to use; and to keep the routes open.
+If a route deteriorates to the point that the agency decides the resource damage is too great, the route can be closed.
+That would have already happened in some places if not for our actions.
+Within the Forest Service jurisdiction, WSATVA has adopted four trails on the Grand Mesa National Forest south of Vega State Park: High Trail, Monument Trail, Silver Spruce and Salt Creek.
 We have also adopted 52 miles of trails on the Divide Forks ATV Complex on the Uncompahgre Plateau.
 On BLM land, WSATVA has adopted the Barrel Springs route, the Post Canyon route, and the Tabegauche Trail from Bangs Canyon Staging Area to Hwy.
-141, and from Hwy.
+141 and from Hwy.
 141 to Cactus Park, both of which are used for all forms of recreation.
-Grant funds helped procure two Sweco 480 trail dozers designed for maintaining ATV trails and four trailers that are used for maintenance on the trails that we sponsor to keep them in tiptop shape.
+Grant funds helped procure two Sweco 480 trail dozers designed for maintaining ATV trails and four trailers that are used for maintenance on these trails.
 The club applies for additional grants every year to ensure ongoing trail maintenance and to facilitate new trail maintenance projects as the need arises.
 WSATVA built the original staging area at Bangs Canyon.
 With Forest Service approval and support, we have designed, constructed, hauled and installed seven bridges in five different locations over creek crossings on the Uncompahgre and Grand Mesa National Forests.
 The bridges promote better soil management, help prevent erosion, and provide a safer way to cross creeks that can be hazardous during certain times of the year.
 Our latest project was a 60-foot bridge that was installed south of Vega Lake across Leon Creek.

 WSATVA endeavors to have several club rides a month.
-However, the frequency of these rides are totally dependent on having ride leaders to guide the rides; thus, some months see more rides than other months.
+However, the frequency of these rides are totally dependent on having ride leaders to guide the rides.
+Thus, some months see more rides than other months.
 The club rides year-round including fall color rides and snow rides.
 Ride terrain varies from the deserts to the high mountain passes.
-Rides will have anywhere from 5 to 35 people and/or machines in attendance.
-As it is difficult to please everyone on every ride, we try to have rides for those who prefer a slower, more leisurely pace conducive to sightseeing and rides for those who prefer to ride a little faster, cover more ground and be a little more adventerous.
+Rides will have anywhere from 5 to 35 people and/or machines.
+As it is difficult to please everyone on every ride, we try to have rides for those who prefer a slower, more leisurely pace conducive to sightseeing and rides for those who prefer to ride a little faster, cover more ground and be a little more adventurous.
 Some rides can facilitate the wider side-by-side UTVs and some do not as we do advocate for 50-inch wide trails and trails on some of the rides have 50-inch width restrictors.

 Public Meetings & Advocacy